 The Montgomery County Department of Permitting Services (MCDPS) Stormwater Management Section approved the stormwater management concept on June 6, 2013.
-According to the approval letter, the stormwater management concept consists of on-site storm water management using a green roof, bioretention planters, and two Filterra treatment facilities.
+According to the approval letter, the stormwater management concept consists of on-site storm water management using a green roof, and bioretention planters.